davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 }
 ```

-The `MyFunction` variable (of type function), can now be called or passed to other methods.
+The `MyFunction` function can now be called or passed to other methods.

 ```javascript
 Foo(MyFunction)  // shows 'Hello 123'